-Camp LuWiSoMo has two main focuses for its summer camp program.
-The first and foremost is to educate and excite campers about their faith walk.
-We do this through daily morning devotions, daily Chapels, daily Bible Studies, and campfire devotions.
-Most counselors also do evening devotions in their cabins at night.
-There is also a focus on incoporating God and Scripture into the majority of our daily activities.
+Camp LuWiSoMo has two main focuses for its summer camp ministry.
+First and foremost is to encourage, educate and excite campers about their faith walk.
+This is done through daily devotions, Chapel Time, Bible Studies, and campfire and cabin devotions.
+Learning about God and Scripture is also incorporated into the majority of our daily activities.

-Our second focus is on educating campers and exposing them to a variety of activities they would not normally have a chance to try outside of a camp setting.
+Our second focus is on exposing and educating campers to a variety of activities they would not normally have a chance to try outside of a camp setting.
 During each activity campers learn the basics, have a chance to practice, and then apply the new skill to some sort of challenge or game.
-Some of the activities a camper may participate in, depending on age, include animals facts & identification, arts & crafts, sports and games, archery, astronomy, boating, compass skills, cryptography, fishing, GPS, horse riding, knot tying, low ropes team building, Morse code, orienteering, service projects, tree identification, woodworking, rocketry, working with disabilities, and camping/survival skills.
-Each year new activities are added to keep the campers growing in their knowledge base.
+Some of the activities a camper may participate in, depending on age, include animals facts & identification, arts & crafts, sports, games, archery, astronomy, boating, compass skills, cryptography, fishing, GPS, horse riding, knot tying, low ropes team building, orienteering, service projects, tree identification, working with disabilities, and camping/survival skills.
+Activities vary each summer to keep the campers growing in their knowledge base.

 What training do counselors receive, and how old are they?

-Counselors are between 18 and 23 years old.
+Counselors are over the age of 18 and typically under 25 years old.

-The counselors receive a variety of training for both safety and program during a 10 day training period.
-Safety is one of our biggest focuses at Camp LuWiSoMo.
-Counselors are trained in emergency procedures for missing campers, waterfront emergencies, and severe weather.
-All staff also receive certification in CPR, AED, and First Aid for adults and youth.
-A course in recognizing and reporting child abuse is required in addition to appropriate behavior management.
+They receive a variety of training regarding camper safety, interaction with campers, and programing during a 10 day training period.
+Safety is one of our biggest focuses.
+Counselors are trained in emergency procedures for missing campers, waterfront emergencies, and appropriate actions in case of severe weather.
+All counselors and program staff are also certified in CPR, AED, and First Aid for adults and youth.
 All staff need to clear a background check as well.

 Counselors are trained in the activities they are leading as well as in the Chapels and Bible Studies.
-Any staff leading high risk activities such as horseback riding and archery also have specific licenses to instruct in those areas.
+Any staff leading higher risk activities such as horseback riding and archery also have additional training for those specific activities.

-What are the desired qualities in camp staff?
+What are the desired qualities in summer camp staff?

-First and foremost we look for staff who have a desire to share the Good News with others and enjoy working with children.
+First and foremost we look for staff who have a desire to share the Good News with others and enjoy working with children and young people.
 We also look for staff who exhibit good judgment, high moral standards, a focus on safety, and a passion for outdoor ministry.

 How are behavioral and disciplinary problems handled?

 Our counselors are instructed to meet with the camper one-on-one in a public area or within view of others and address the concern with them.
-It is stressed that counselors explain why the rule that was broken was put in place so that the camper understands the situation Depending on the severity, the first time is just a warning and to help the camper make better decisions.
-If discipline problems continue, the Program Director will talk with the camper and counselor.
+It is stressed that counselors explain why the rule that was broken was put in place so that the camper understands the situation.
+Depending on the severity, the first time is just a warning and to help the camper make better decisions.
 If discipline problems continue, or are severe, a call home is made by the Summer Camp Director.

 What is the campers-to-counselor ratio?

 LuWiSoMo provides a minimum of one counselor for every ten campers between the ages of 7 and 18.
-For campers 6 years and younger, LuWiSoMo provides a minimum of one counselor for every 4 campers.
-Most cabins will also have a C.I.T.
-(Counselor-in-Training) who will stay with the cabin group.
-C.I.T.s are trained high school students who are learning to be counselors.
+For campers 6 years and younger, LuWiSoMo provides a minimum of one counselor for every 5 campers.
+Most cabins will also have a CIT (Counselor-In-Training) who stays with the cabin group.
+CITs are trained high school students who are learning to be counselors.